jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />

-Interfaces are distinguished here by triangles.
+Interfaces are distinguished here by *triangles*.

 The employee here is an advisor to a customer and to another employee a coworker.
-Another object that refers to the employee can decide which interface is used, or sometimes only one specific interface is available within a certain context.
+Another object that refers to the employee can decide which interface is used.
+Or sometimes only one specific interface is available within a certain context.
 An object can also just have one interface, the same one for everybody.

-Triangles can be considered sub objects too.
+Triangles can be seen as sub objects too.
 One of the differences with circles is that triangles sort of melt together with their container.

 Triangles are a way to give different types shared characteristics.
 Though 'normal' sub-objects can do that too.